Excavator VS Skid Steer - Which is better?

 When comparing size and manoeuvrability, it's important to note that excavators can vary in size dramatically compared to skidsteers.
 Excavators range from 0.5 ton (1,000 lbs) compact mini excavators suitable for navigating tight spaces, to much larger 30 ton (60,000 lbs) excavators designed for extensive construction projects, and even 100 ton (200,000 lbs) excavators designed for excavating quarries.
 Skid steer loaders typically ranges from 1 ton up to 5 tons (2,000 lbs up to 10,000 lbs).
 The compact size of skid steers excel their manoeuvrability, enabling them to turn on a dime.

 It's worth noting that skid steers equipped with wheels enable them to travel across asphalt and tarmac without causing damage to the surface.
-Wheeled excavators or compact mini excavators with rubber tracks also posses the ability to work on asphalt and tarmac, compared to steel tracked excavators or track loaders that experience limitations in this accessibility due to the risk of surface damage.
-When it comes to boggy sites, wheeled equipment possess accessibility and manoeuvrability issues as the wheels provide less traction.
+Wheeled excavators or compact mini excavators with rubber tracks also have the ability to work on asphalt and tarmac, compared to steel tracked excavators or track loaders that experience limitations in this accessibility due to the risk of surface damage.
+When it comes to boggy sites, wheeled equipment have accessibility and manoeuvrability issues as the wheels provide less traction.
 Understanding your terrain and project requirements will help you determine whether the skid steer or excavator is better suited to you.

 3. Digging and Lifting Capabilities